Sub Focus: 2010–2019: Torus

 In 2010, Sub Focus was a support act for Australian drum and bass band Pendulum on their UK tour to promote their third album Immersion.
 Later that year, he produced the Example track "Kickstarts" for his second album, Won't Go Quietly.
 The track was successful in the UK Singles Chart, peaking at number three.
 This makes it Sub Focus' most commercially successful production to date.
 A free track "Falling Down" featuring vocals from Kenzie May was released on his website and was later released digitally as an EP.
 In 2012, he released "Out the Blue" featuring Alice Gold and it reached number 23 in the UK Singles Chart.
 It was followed by "Tidal Wave" featuring Alpines which peaked at number 12 in the UK Singles Chart, which also became his first to spend at least two weeks in the top 40.
 "Tidal Wave" also featured on the Mercedes Benz "Sound with Power" advertising campaign, along with Tinie Tempah.
 On 12 May 2013, "Endorphins" featuring Alex Clare was released, continuing his recent chart success, peaking at number 10 in the UK Singles Chart.
 The album's fifth single "Turn It Around" was released on 22 September 2013 and reached number 14.
 His second studio album Torus was released on 30 September 2013.
 He headlined the Radio 1 Dance stage at the Reading and Leeds Festivals 2013.
 Sub Focus played at Glastonbury 2013 with his new live show setup.
 Later in the summer of 2013, he went on to play at Dour Festival, Reading & Leeds, Global Gathering, Bestival and Isle of Wight festival among others.
 He headlined BBC Radio 1Xtra Live at the Bournemouth International Centre on 7 October.
 He then completed a 2013 UK tour.
 The sixth single from Torus, "Turn Back Time", slowly climbed the UK Singles Chart to number 10.
 The next single from Torus, a new version of "Close" featuring a session singer instead of MNEK, failed to chart.

-2020–present: Portals
+2020–present: Portals and Evolve

 On 15 September 2020, Douwma announced on Twitter that a collaborative album with fellow UK artist Wilkinson would be released on 9 October of that year.
 The album was made available for pre-order on CD and vinyl.
 Portals' tracklist was revealed by Douwma on 17 September.
 It contains 11 tracks, including the four singles "Air I Breathe", "Illuminate", "Just Hold On" and "Turn the Lights Off".

+On 8 March 2023, Douwma announced a third solo album Evolve, which was released on 12 May 2023.
+The album contains 14 tracks including the singles "Vibration (One More Time)" featuring AR/CO, "Ready to Fly" with Dimension and "Off the Ground".
+The album won "Best Album" at the Drum and Bass Arena Awards in 2023.